Photosphere

 The photosphere is a star's outer shell from which light is radiated.

-The term itself is derived from Ancient Greek roots, φῶς, φωτός/phos, photos meaning "light" and σφαῖρα/sphaira meaning "sphere", in reference to it being a spherical surface that is perceived to emit light.
 It extends into a star's surface until the plasma becomes opaque, equivalent to an optical depth of approximately 2/3, or equivalently, a depth from which 50% of light will escape without being scattered.

-A photosphere is the deepest region of a luminous object, usually a star, that is transparent to photons of certain wavelengths.
+A photosphere is the region of a luminous object, usually a star, that is transparent to photons of certain wavelengths.

+Stars, except neutron stars, have no solid or liquid surface.
+Therefore, the photosphere is typically used to describe the Sun's or another star's visual surface.

+Etymology

+The term photosphere is derived from Ancient Greek roots, φῶς, φωτός/phos, photos meaning "light" and σφαῖρα/sphaira meaning "sphere", in reference to it being a spherical surface that is perceived to emit light.

 Temperature

 The surface of a star is defined to have a temperature given by the effective temperature in the Stefan–Boltzmann law.
-Stars, except neutron stars, have no solid or liquid surface.
-Therefore, the photosphere is typically used to describe the Sun's or another star's visual surface.
+Various stars have photospheres of various temperatures.

 Composition of the Sun

 The Sun is composed primarily of the chemical elements hydrogen and helium; they account for 74.9% and 23.8%, respectively, of the mass of the Sun in the photosphere.
-All heavier elements, called metals in astronomy, account for less than 2% of the mass, with oxygen (roughly 1% of the Sun's mass), carbon (0.3%), neon (0.2%), and iron (0.2%) being the most abundant.
+All heavier elements, colloquially called metals in stellar astronomy, account for less than 2% of the mass, with oxygen (roughly 1% of the Sun's mass), carbon (0.3%), neon (0.2%), and iron (0.2%) being the most abundant.